ahashim/critter/README.md

   to Critter.
 - Only owners can delete squeaks.
 - Deleting a squeak costs a fee of `blocks elapsed x deletion fee`.
-- Every squeak has a "virality" coefficient that is tracked on-chain.
+- Every squeak has a "virality" score that is tracked on-chain.
 - When a squeak goes "viral", future profits from that point on are split among the owner and those who helped it go viral (likers & resqueakers).